Mountain Research and Development Journal

 Format requirements for supplemental material

 Typically, supplemental material will contain long lists or large tables of material sometimes required by reviewers but not publishable in the normal article layout.
+It may also consist of spreadsheet files (eg Excel) or of audio or video files.
+Supplemental material that exclusively contains static text or images should be provided in Word format.
 Please do not submit supplemental material unless this is absolutely necessary.
 This material will not go through copy editing and layout.
 It will be published separately from your article, with a separate DOI, formatted as you deliver it.
 The Editors reserve the right to decide whether or not to publish such material.
+IMPORTANT: Make sure your supplemental material does not contain any author information, acknowledgments, or figure credits , as it will be included in the PDF sent to reviewers.
+If such information is needed in your supplemental material, please submit it in a separate “Cover Letter” type file.

 Format: